'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 People have different definitions of success, but coming from a less financially well-off family compared to others, he said, taught him to appreciate what he has and not take anything for granted.

-From personal experience, he believes Singapore remains largely meritocratic, though hard work does not always guarantee results.
+He believes Singapore remains largely meritocratic, though hard work does not always guarantee results.

 "I always did my best when it came to studying and I believe I have received a good education so far," he said, citing his ability to enrol in his preferred secondary school, junior college, and university purely on academic merit.